How to Treat Ear Eczema: Causes and Effective Remedies

 Symptoms of eczema on ears might include:

-While this isn’t usually painful, scratching it can break the skin and cause infections, which could lead to pain.
+While this isn’t usually painful, scratching it can break the skin and cause infections — sometimes leading to the formation of pimples in the ear — which could result in pain.
 In severe cases, you may experience fluid leakage or even hearing loss.

 Concerned you may have hearing loss?
 Take our online hearing quiz today.